tos-kamiya/keyphrase/README.md

 ## Notes

-* This tool does **not** send any data to third-party APIs: all processing is local via Ollama.
+* No data is sent to any third-party APIs: all processing is local via Ollama.
 * For best results on scientific papers, use high-quality, clean PDF or Markdown sources.
 * Markdown output uses HTML `<span style="background-color:...">...</span>` for color highlights.